ssvlabs/ssv/docs/specs/NETWORKING.md

 }
 ```

-An error response includes an error code in the form of a string to allow flexability:
+An error response includes an error code in the form of a string to allow flexibility:
 ```
 {
   "identifier": "...",